 Perhaps you pray about a friend’s upcoming surgery and don’t think about her speedy recovery.
 Yet these are answered prayers.
 You simply weren’t aware of them.

-Start your conversations with God by asking Him to open your eyes to the way He’s working in your life and the lives of those around you.
+Start your conversations with God by asking Him to open your eyes to how He’s working in your life and the lives of those around you.
 Ask that the Holy Spirit would remind you and make you aware of all the answered prayers that are happening.

-Some Christians find it helpful to keep a list of what they prayed over.
+Some Christians find it helpful to keep a prayer journal of what they prayed over.
 Make sure to add the date to your prayers.
 Later on, you’ll be able to look back and see how God has answered every request you’ve made.

 Right now, I use a smartphone app called Echo.
 It is an incredible free tool that allows you to list your prayers, and you can check them off when they’re answered.
 It’s easy to use, and you can set reminder notifications to remind you to pray throughout the day.
 It’s really improved my prayer life.

-Some Christians assume that if God did not give them what they asked for, the prayer is unanswered.
-Yet God always answers His children.
-Every single time.
-Every single prayer.
+Some Christians assume that if God does not give them what they ask for, their prayer is unanswered.
+Yet God always answers His children—every single time, every single prayer.
 There has never been, nor will there ever be, an unanswered prayer in all of history.

 Every prayer is answered.
 Not every prayer is answered in the way we’d hoped or in the timeline that we’d expected.
 Perhaps you prayed to be married by twenty-five.
 Maybe you prayed that your daughter’s illness would be cured.